+How are taxpayers chosen for audit?
 Despite the perception that you might be chosen for audit at any time, most IRS audits are not random.
 Usually, there is a trigger that signals to the IRS that a second look is warranted.
-Items that tend to be related to an audit include under-reported income (when forms 1099 or W-2 submitted to the IRS don't match what you're reporting); tax deductions that appear to be too high, considering your income; claiming personal exemptions for dependents already claimed on other tax returns; or inconsistencies from year to year (claiming a home interest mortgage deduction one year and not the next, for example).
+Items that tend to be related to an audit include under reported income (when forms 1099 or W-2 don't match what you're reporting); tax deductions that appear to be too high considering your income; or inconsistencies from year to year (claiming a home interest mortgage deduction one year and not the next, for example).

+How will I be notified that I have been selected for audit?
 If the IRS thinks you made a minor mistake, they will send you a notice.
-In the notice, sometimes called a paper or correspondence audit, you'll be asked to send additional documentation to back up claims that you may have made; requests could include receipts or canceled checks for charitable donations or mileage logs for business travel.
+In the notice, sometimes called a paper or correspondence audit, you'll be asked to send additional documentation to back up claims that you may have made; requests could include receipts for charitable donations or mileage logs for business travel.

+How long will the auditor be at my home or place of business?
 The length of time an agent will be at your home or business depends on a number of factors, including the complexity of the issues presented and how organized you are with respect to your financial records.
 Plan to spend at least one full day with the agent.
-If more time is needed, you'll usually be told in advance.

 After examining your records, the agent may ask you to gather additional information.
 If a follow-up meeting is necessary, you'll be notified.
 Otherwise, you'll receive a notice explaining the findings of the audit, as well as any adjustments.

+What if I can't get the information within the date specified?
 If you can't get the requested information by the date specified, ask for more time.
-Reasonable requests are generally granted, and it's better to offer all the information asked for a bit late than not at all.
+Reasonable requests are generally granted.

-If you don't furnish the information requested in writing, the IRS may recalculate your return assess additional tax, together with an accuracy penalty.
-If you fail to respond to a request for an in-person audit, or refuse to cooperate, the IRS could seek a court order to force you to comply (that is, however, a rare occurrence).
-Most likely, they'll simply assess more tax plus interest and penalty.
+What if I don't provide the information requested?
+If you do not furnish the information requested in writing, the IRS may recalculate your return assess additional tax, together with an accuracy penalty.
+If you fail to respond to a request for an in person audit, or refuse to cooperate, the IRS could seek a court order to force you to comply (that is, however, a rare occurrence).
+Most likely, they'll simply assess more tax and penalty.

 If you fail to convince the appeals officer, you have another chance: You can file a petition in U.S. Tax Court.
-If the bill for any particular tax year in dispute is less than $50,000, you can file a small claim; the process for filing the petition is outlined on the Court's website.
-A Tax Court case that is decided in small claims cannot be appealed.
-You may, however, appeal a decision held in "regular" Tax Court -- those issues in dispute that are more than $50,000 or for which the taxpayer elects not to file as a small claim.
-While you may wish to be represented by an attorney, you may file an action on your own.
-Success rates vary based on the type of case, but take heart -- taxpayers do occasionally win.
+If the bill for any particular tax year in dispute is less than $50,000, you can file a small claim for $60; the process for filing the petition is outlined on the Court's Web site.
+If the amount is more than $50,000 or if the issue is particularly complicated, you may want to hire a tax attorney to assist you with filing a petition.
+A Tax Court case which is decided in small claims cannot be appealed.
+You may, however, appeal a decision held in "regular" Tax Court.